December 01, 2020 | Supply Chain Software

 To take full advantage of the data captured and build a true end-to-end digital twin, enterprises must have the means to bring all data together in one place and analyze it to offer insights that support decision-making across the organization.
 It also means stitching together complicated and siloed supply chains.

 A unified, cloud-based, AI-enabled supply chain management platform brings everything from warehouse and logistics management to data processing under one roof.
 This facilitates end-to-end supply chain planning, management, visibility, and monitoring.

 Such platforms offer complete visibility with control towers that let enterprises manage the entire supply chain from one place.
 By combining people, process, data, and technologies, control towers enable greater transparency and collaboration.

 As AI powers digital supply chain twins, they can automatically process oceans of data with fewer errors and greater efficiency, drastically increasing productivity and reducing operational costs.
 Thanks to ML algorithms, such systems can identify potential roadblocks in the supply chain by simulating scenarios and prompting preemptive measures.

 Since digital twins integrate with legacy operational and planning systems (ERP, TMS, and WMS), external data, and IoT devices, they make real-time data acquisition and supply chain monitoring a breeze.

-Finally, they enable businesses to set up predictive altering and action status trackers that detect patterns, understand the business impact of an organization’s strategies.
-That, in turn, helps businesses stay on top of upcoming complications/fluctuations in markets.
+Finally, they enable businesses to set up predictive altering and action status trackers that detect patterns.
+This helps businesses stay on top of upcoming complications and fluctuations in markets.